 - Health insurance companies.

 - Nursing homes.

 The law recognizes the need to allow the sharing of an individual’s health information between health care providers and other entities in the normal course of providing treatment and care to a patient.
-HIPPA seeks to balance patient privacy in the sharing of health data with the need for information to provide proper treatment.
+HIPAA seeks to balance patient privacy in the sharing of health data with the need for information to provide proper treatment.
 One area in which this comes into play is workers’ compensation claims.

-Employers are specifically excluded from HIPPA regulations as to employment records and limited access to employee medical information.
+Employers are specifically excluded from HIPAA regulations as to employment records and limited access to employee medical information.
 Privacy laws pertaining to health information access do not apply if an employer needs it for the following reasons: